-- If it has been 3 days since your last bowel movement, increase the Senna-S to 2 tablets twice a day, which is the most you can take at one time. - If you do not have a bowel movement for 5 days, take Miralax as directed in addition to the Senna-S. - If you have not had a bowel movement for 6 days, take a suppository as directed on packaging. - If you have not had a bowel movement for 7 days after surgery, use a Fleets enema.
+- If it has been 3 days since your last bowel movement, increase the Senna-S to 2 tablets twice a day.
+(This is the maximum dose allowed.) - If you do not have a bowel movement for 5 days, take Miralax as directed in addition to the Senna-S. - If you have not had a bowel movement for 6 days, take a suppository as directed on packaging. - If you have not had a bowel movement for 7 days after surgery, use a Fleets enema.
 Follow the directions on the package.
-If you are still constipated, please call our office. - If you become nauseated, have vomiting, your belly is swollen and hard, or you have very bad belly cramping at any time, contact our office immediately.
+If you're still constipated, please call our office. - If you become nauseated, have vomiting, your belly is swollen and hard, or you have very bad belly cramping at any time, contact our office immediately.